Admin

 Descriptive analytics refers to understanding past trends based on historical data.
 For example, sales performance reviews, financial reports, and website traffic charts are all forms of descriptive analytics.
 Using this technique, you can review past events to determine if your sales team is performing well, your website traffic is increasing, or footfall to your store has dropped in the last month.

 Descriptive analytics is useful for determining what happened.
-However, it can’t answer why it happened.
+However, I can't answer why it happened.
 For that, you’ll need other analytical tools.

 Diagnostic analytics is the next part of the equation, aiming to answer the why.
 For example, if your descriptive analytics indicates sales of a specific product have recently increased, diagnostic analytics can help you understand what drove that increase.
 Was it a marketing campaign?
 Did a news story or major event increase interest in the product?